asifahmedfuad/asifahmedfuad.github.io/_pages/educations.md

 ## Master of Science in Electrical and Electronic Engineering
 Total Credits: 36

+> **Highest Academic Honor, Summa Cum Laude, for graduating with a CGPA of 4.00 (in a scale of 4.00) in Master of Science in Electrical and Electronic Engineering, American International University-Bangladesh.**

 ### American International University-Bangladesh, Dhaka, Bangladesh
 >*Specialization in Electronics*